rei/rei-cedar-docs/docs/patterns/notifications/README.md

 - As confirmation that a task or process initiated by the user was completed successfully

 - As confirmation that a task was completed successfully (See Success Type)
-- As contextual information that might need their attention (See Informational Type)
 #### Don't Use When
 - presenting the user additional actions to take (see [modal](../../components/modal/))
 - The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))